What are Dermal Fillers?

 Dermal fillers are injected in the office.
 Injections are performed with very fine or blunt needles.
 Topical anesthetics can be applied prior to injection.
-Regional anesthetic blocks are also employed to assist with pain control.
-Some of the fillers have lidocaine mixed with them, resulting in decreased pain with injection.
+Most of the fillers have lidocaine mixed with them, resulting in decreased pain with injection.

 Dermal fillers can be combined with injection of botulinum toxin to enhance the outcome of both procedures.
 Together, they can diminish wrinkles and provide improvement in contour and volume.